- Download our Moving to Qatar Guide (PDF)

 On the one hand, colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
 On the other hand, diverse cultures may clash with things like communication styles, and, of course, Arabic work culture has its own set of norms.

 Expats should educate themselves about doing business in Qatar but shouldn't expect too much to happen too quickly.
-Being patient, sensitive and aware of the effects cultural differences can have on office life will help smooth the transition.
+Being patient, sensitive and aware of the effects that cultural differences can have on office life will smooth the transition.

 Job market in Qatar